ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/First_Aid_Real_deployments.md

     example), the policy key file.

     The app storage directories (app1_data and app2_data) are similarly never distributed.
-A cardinal rule of the design is than NO file except the apps are security critical so none of those files should be distributed, nor should they require a secure storage capability.
+A cardinal rule of the design is that NO file except the apps are security critical so none of those files should be distributed, nor should they require a secure storage capability.
     Those files can (and should) be stored in a network accessible location which is NOT part of any measurement; they should definitely not be in intiramfs if you do direct boot.
-Simulated_enclave is an exception since its attestation and platform keys are kept there.
-Indeed, because the app directories contain files that differ between platforms on the very same hardware type, measuring these would mean that the "app measurement" varied from one, SEV platform to another which is a disaster for scalability and app management.
+Simulated_enclave is an exception, since its attestation and platform keys are kept there.
+Indeed, because the app directories contain files that differ between platforms on the very same hardware type, measuring these would mean that the "app measurement" varied from one SEV platform to another which is a disaster for scalability and app management.
 ONLY the app need be distributed.
 As a convenience, platform certs are stored in these directories and they should NOT be distributed as they will vary among hardware of the same type.
 Again, platform certificates should